 More than 100,000 tonnes of waste is generated each year by local construction and demolition activity, excavations, and roads maintenance.

 These materials - typically concrete, tarmac, bricks, stone and ceramics - are termed 'inert waste', because they do not readily react or decompose when exposed to the elements.
-That makes them suitable for other uses, either within other building projects or in land reclamation.
-Currently, a large proportion of this material does get reused in construction.
+Some of this material can be reused or recycled in other building projects.

-However prioritising waste reduction does not remove the need for a disposal option for some materials.
-The current land reclamation site at Longue Hougue is expected to be full around 2022, after which a new solution is required.
+However, prioritising waste reduction does not remove the need for a disposal option.
+The remainder has to be disposed of locally, and this is currently done by land reclamation.
+The current facility at Longue Hougue is expected to be full around 2022, after which a new solution is required.

 Progress So Far

 In 2016, a working party of various States Committees that have a role or interest in this topic reviewed a list of more than 50 potential solutions and sites.
 These included options from continuing coastal land reclamation, land-raising in low lying areas, infilling former quarries and facilitating an extension to Guernsey Airport's runway.

 These were assessed against various criteria, such as practicality, capacity, value for money, potential for future uses, and environmental factors.
 This was completed in consultation with key stakeholders, including the local construction industry and local environmental and conservation groups.
 A shortlist of five options was produced.
 These were:

 - Former quarries: L'Epine and Paradis, in combination

 The interactive map below shows these shortlisted and discounted sites with justifications for these decisions.